 Your young athlete’s body is still growing, even as a teen.
 That’s why your athlete needs care designed especially for growing bones, muscles and ligaments.
 Sports medicine specialists have special training that enables them to get kids moving and back on the field again—not just for one season but for many seasons to come.

 Children's sports medicine

-The Sports Medicine Program at Children's Healthcare of Atlanta is one of the only programs in the country dedicated exclusively to caring for growing athletes.
+The Sports Medicine Program at Children's Healthcare of Atlanta is Georgia’s only nationally ranked program for teens* and one of the only programs in the country dedicated exclusively to caring for growing athletes.
 This means we only treat youth and teen athletes so we have a wealth of experience treating pediatric sports injuries and illnesses.

 Our sports medicine professionals deliver a complete package of care from start to finish.
 They guide athletes from assessment of their injuries through diagnosis, treatment and rehabilitation until they can safely return to play.

 We treat common and complex sports injuries.
 Our team of pediatric sports medicine specialists includes:

 Our team is trained in age-appropriate techniques and focused on treating sports-related injuries and conditions in growing athletes.
 They work collaboratively to give each athlete the best chance at a good outcome.